themistocleous/nn_mci/README.md

 * Update (8/3/18): Jupyter Notebook Converted to py file with cells.

+* Update (6/5/19): Current updates in Jupyter and Keras create backward compatibility issues to users depending on their system.

 # Introduction
 This paper contains code for comparing different structures of neural networks with a different number of hidden layers.